• Read this if you’re new here

 After the Lennon Wall I took the Petrin Funicular up the hill.
 You can walk up but travelling with Fibromyalgia means I try to ease the pressure on my joints as much as possible and big hills aren’t the best idea.
 I wanted to go to the Petrin Lookout Tower for the brilliant views across the city and it was absolutely worth the trip up there.
 Just look at how amazing Charles Bridge looks.

-At this point, after 14,000 steps (and 6 months not leaving my house, so I was struggling) I headed home for the night and a decent rest.
+At this point, after 14,000 steps (and 6 months not leaving my house, so I was struggling) I headed back to my apartment for the night and a decent rest.
 If I’d not been so tired, this would have been a perfect time to visit Prague Castle and its’ grounds as I was so close.

 My second day in the city started with a visit to Prague’s Old Town Square.
 I had a late breakfast near the Astronomical Clock and spent a while walking around taking photos.
 It was really quiet, which isn’t usual but I guess is typical in these Covid times.
 Normally the square would be full of atmosphere.
 I saw the Town Hall, St Henry’s Tower and the Powder Tower, and then spent a couple of hours in the Illusion Museum.

 My evening was spent walking back around some of the things I’d seen the previous day to get more photos-Charles Bridge to sit and people watch with a cup of tea and then the John Lennon Wall again.
-I intended to go to Prague Castle to walk around the grounds but, honestly, after 6 months of barely leaving the house, it was too much walking for me.
+I intended to go to Prague Castle to walk around the grounds but after the Covid lockdowns, it was too much walking for me.
 If I’m ever back in Prague, I will be at that Castle.

 Previous: